 “Oh, for God’s sake man, have you any idea of how unreasonable that makes you sound?”

-She flicked a stray strand of her strawberry blonde hair back behind her ear.
 “And what, pray tell, would be the purpose of me cheating, exactly, Your Grace?
-Hmm?”

-He stepped closer, and her heartbeat froze.
+He stepped closer.
 A heady concoction of mint, brandy, and sandalwood tickled her nose.

-She’d glanced over her spectacle rims.
-When she’d sworn not to.
-She held her breath right down in the furthest corner of her lungs.
-In fact, she possibly held it in her stomach.
-Tousled black hair, black brows knitted with perfect disdain above coal-black eyes that were coldly leveled on her, sinfully sensuous lips and a dusting of stubble on his jaw gave him a wolfish air.
-Her heart battered her rib cage with metal hammers, his stare was so bold.
+Her heartbeat froze.
+Please God, don’t let her look over her spectacle rims.
+Tousled black hair, black brows knitted with perfect disdain above coal-black eyes that were coldly leveled on her, sinfully sensuous lips and a dusting of stubble on his jaw that gave him a wolfish air.
+She had looked over the rims, hadn’t she?

 Her soap.
 Essence of Violets.
 She froze.
-How, in all the preparations she’d undertaken at Mrs. Hanney’s, had she forgotten that one vital thing?
+How, in all the preparations she’d undertaken at Mrs. Hanney’s, binding her breasts, tying her strawberry-blonde hair back with a brown ribbon, had she forgotten that one vital thing?
 Perhaps she should have kept her mouth shut and let the Duke of Brampton deal with this after all.

 “For goodness’ sake, Kendall, sit down, now, before you fall.
 Or you’ll leave me with no choice but to throw you out.”
 The duke set the spindle chair back on the tiles.
 “Everyone here knows you’re foxed over that business with Baxby.”